disorderedmaterials/dissolve/web/docs/examples/cu-btc/step1.md

 Before we proceed, make sure that the default Cu-BTC groups (`Global/Default`, `B/Default`, and `A/1`) are the only ones enabled.

-Now, if you look closely at the crystal structure you'll see "extra" oxygen atoms attached to the copper sites:
+Now, if you look closely at the crystal structure you'll see some oxygen atoms floating around in space...

 {{< cimage src="../cu-btc-default-zoom.png" caption="Dangling oxygens on Cu sites" >}}